-Cold Brewed Coffee
+History of Cold Brewed Coffee

-It is a shame that there are companies today that are trying to have such terms registered as a trademark and warning small roasters and coffee operators.
+It is a shame that companies today are trying to have such terms registered as a trademark and warning small roasters and coffee operators.

 The normal consumer can hardly imagine anything under the term cold brew.
 Attempting a translation usually leads to rejection by the consumer.

 Brewing processes have arisen from technological possibilities and have been continuously improved over time.

-Continuous improvements in cultivation, harvesting and processing in recent decades have resulted in the quality of green coffee increasing steadily.
+Continuous improvements in cultivation, harvesting, and processing in recent decades have resulted in the quality of green coffee increasing steadily.

-The preparation is becoming more and more precise, without scales you can’t see a professional brewing coffee anymore.
+The preparation is becoming more and more precise, without scales, you can’t see a professional brewing coffee anymore.

-Here, too, it is the small roasters that work ethically and sustainably and that without industrial pseudo-seals, who just pretend In addition, it is the young who are the drivers of innovation.
+Here, too, it is the small roasters that work ethically and sustainably and that without industrial pseudo-seals, who just pretend.
+Besides, it is the young who are the drivers of innovation.

-This is primarily due to the fact that the acids in the green coffee have to be broken down to a certain extent by the roasting process.
+This is primarily because the acids in the green coffee have to be broken down to a certain extent by the roasting process.

 The perfect roast for filter coffee results in an extremely sour espresso.